 Combination Puzzle Feeders

-Of course, not all puzzle feeders for cats are going to fit neatly into one category.
-Some may combine multiple different types of mental stimulation and tasks your cat needs to accomplish.
+Some puzzle feeders combine multiple different types of mental stimulation and tasks your cat needs to accomplish.
 These are great for cats that need variety or for cats that are really, really smart.

 Puzzle Feeders for Senior Cats

-I want to highlight senior cats in particular as some of you may not have considered puzzle feeders for cats until your cat is a bit older.
 There’s no reason senior cats can’t try food puzzles!
-Make easier choices when selecting a food toy and always go slowly.
-If they don’t like it, that’s completely okay.
+Make easier choices when selecting a food toy (read: not the dreaded green maze) and increase the challenge slowly If they don’t like food puzzles, that’s completely okay.
 You can always switch back to a more traditional bowl.

-If your cat prefers an elevated feeder due to old age or just preference, you could try putting a feeder on a small platform.
-There are also slow feeders that are elevated and at an angle to make it easier on a senior cat while still giving them a bit of a challenge.
-If you’re looking for a particularly cute one, there’s even one that has a cat face as the ridges.
+You can adapt almost any puzzle feeder for a senior cat.
+Try putting a feeder on a small platform if your cat has a hard time eating from a bowl on the floor.
+There are slow feeders that are elevated and at an angle to make it easier on a senior cat while still giving them a bit of a challenge.
+If you’re looking for a particularly cute one, there’s one that has a cat face as the ridges.

 Senior cats may also benefit from simple DIY puzzle feeders.
 Toss some treats or kibble in an ice cube tray and bam!
 Easy puzzle feeder for your senior cat.
 They’re easily washable and will provide the right balance of challenge while still being accessible.